 Although I've gotta say: There are adventures that are never truly complete, and I have the feeling - no, I know - this is one of those.
 Because sometimes, an adventure sends you on a very different kind of journey, that goes on long after you returned home, and on which you hopefully get to know yourself a little better.
 You don't have to go to the end of the world to achieve that, but it sure helps.

 - 26. November 2017

 I am proud to announce that my little website runs on Python now!
-Don't be afraid - All the magic happens entirely on my computer; you - yes, you! - are looking at pure HTML and CSS only!
+Don't be scared - All the magic happens entirely on my computer; YOU are looking at pure HTML and CSS only!
 For those of you who are interested in webdesign: Keep reading!
 Everybody else: Go look at awesome South Pole pictures here.

 So I came up with a little Python script that writes my blog for me.
-All I have to do is feed it with my stories - and it automatically goes through all my folders, pulls the images out, generates the HTML code, and makes everything look awesome.
+All I have to do is feed it with my stories - and it automatically goes through all the folders, pulls out the images, generates the HTML code, and makes everything look awesome.

 Some formal stuff:

 This website, nechnif.net, and all content that is provided under this domain, are private and not intended for any commercial use.
 I do not claim any content to be accurate information rather than a product of my imagination or a reproduction of personal memories.
 All contents, including texts and images, are (if not stated otherwise) created by myself and are subject to copyright.
 If you want to use my texts or images for your non-commercial purposes, feel free to contact me at the email address below.

 I expressly dissociate myself from all contents of external links on this website.
 I do not have any influence on those contents.